 - Decreased awareness

 - Impaired judgment

-- Increased moodiness, irritability, and aggressiveness.
-These emotional responses can lead to poor decision making while driving.
+- Increased moodiness, irritability and aggressiveness: emotional responses can lead to poor decision-making

 Any time a motor’s attention is taken off of the road and surroundings, not only are they putting themselves in harm’s way, they are putting others at risk of experiencing a devastating and costly car accident.

 At Lewis & Tompkins, we believe that drivers who choose to get behind the wheel while drowsy and cause traffic accidents should be held accountable for their negligent choices.
 If you’ve been injured due to another motorist’s sleepy driving, you may be entitled to financial compensation for your injuries and losses.
 Call our Maryland car crash attorneys at 202-296-0666 to arrange a free, no-hassle consultation to discuss your options and rights.